Get Matched With Online Colleges

 Steps to Becoming a Dentist

 The path to becoming a dentist is pretty straightforward.
-Because the occupation requires licensure, you must follow specific educational requirements in order to qualify for state certification.
-Because of this you should become familiar with your state's requirements as well as the general requirements for dental school admission.
-Most dental schools have minimum grade point average (GPA) standards as well as course prerequisites so you should keep this in mind throughout your college years.
+Because the occupation requires licensure, you must follow specific educational requirements to qualify for state certification.
+Because of this, you should become familiar with your state's requirements and the general requirements for dental school admission.
+Most dental schools have minimum grade point average (GPA) standards and course prerequisite requiremrnts, so you should keep this in mind throughout your college years.

-College and dental school will each take four years of full-time attendance, so you should make a long-term plan before enrolling in your Bachelor degree program.
-That way you can customize your curriculum to dental school standards and utilize your time for maximum effectiveness.
+Your undergraduate college program and dental school will each take four years of full-time attendance, so you should make a long-term plan before enrolling in your bachelor degree program.
+That way, you can customize your curriculum to dental school standards and utilize your time for maximum effectiveness.
 Here are the basic steps to become a dentist:

 -